Why Fitness Matters

 - Drills to condition the tendons, ligaments, muscles and fascia also will help with this event.

-- See the Skill Builder sprint workout in the PFT Skill Builder Information Guide.
+- See the Skill Builder sprint workout in the PFT Training Tips Guide.

 - For guidelines on passing scores and points, review the Scoring Scale chart for the 300-meter sprint in the All You Need to Know to Apply Guide.